Kitware/VTK/Documentation/Doxygen/SMPTools.md

 std::cout << Total << " " << TotalAtomic.load() << endl;
 ```

 When this program is executed, most of the time `Total` will be different (smaller) than `Target` whereas `TotalAtomic` will be exactly the same as `Target`.
 For example, a test run on a Mac prints: `999982 1000000`.
 This is because when the integer is not atomic, both threads can read the same value of `Total`, increment and write out the same value, which leads to losing one increment operation.
-Whereas, when ++ happens atomically, it is guaranteed that it will read, increment and write out `Total` all in one uninterruptable operation.
+Whereas, when ++ happens atomically, it is guaranteed that it will read, increment and write out `Total` all in one uninterruptible operation.
 When atomic operations are supported at hardware level, they are very fast.

 # Tips
 In this section, we provide some tips that we hope will be useful to those that want to develop shared memory parallel algorithms.